chilam27/Improve_Product_Review_System/README.md

 * I combine both the review's header and body for easier analysis later on.
 And since both "verified_purchase" and "review_loc" only have one unique value for each variable, I remove them for the data set because it will not give us any information.

 * Generalize "review_date": To see the relationship between "rating" and "review_date", I need to group the individual date for a more compact and reasonable graph later on.
-I want to group them by quarter at first, but I find that I need to compact it even more so I end up doing it by years instead.
+I want to group them by quarters at first, but I find that I need to compact it even more so I end up doing it by years instead.

-* Then, I create a function (_"clean_text"_) to perform text preprocessing to the review texts.
+* Then, I create a function ("clean_text") to perform text preprocessing to the review texts.
 I implement the following steps: convert text to lowercase, replace contractions with their longer forms, remove punctuations and numbers, tokenization (a process of splitting strings into tokens), remove stop words, lemmatization(return a word to its common base root while takes into consideration the morphological analysis of the words), only get word that has more than one character.
 Since there will be some short reviews that end up with empty value after the text is cleaned, I remove them from the data set.

 * I will do a bit of feature engineering and use VADER Sentiment (_SentimentIntensityAnalyzer_) as a sentiment analysis tool to analyze the emotion of the review text.
 This tool is very good at not only determine whether a string of text is positive or negative, but it also gives the string a sentiment intensity score.
 Since the score is ranged from [-1,1], I label the score as follows:
   - score >= 0.6: 5